 "We were creating and sending miniature TV commercials back to individual consumers that were personalized, and we were doing it on a rapid-fire basis," Jason Bagley, creative director at Wieden + Kennedy and a writer for the campaign, told Inc. "No one expects to ask a question and then be responded to.
 I think that's where we broke through."

 The lesson here?
 If you find your campaign's gained momentum with your fans and followers, do everything you can to keep them engaged while keeping your messaging true to your brand's voice and image.

 Is it enough to say this campaign was successful because it featured a giant hamburger bun and a cute set of old ladies?
 No?
 I didn’t think so.

-Wendy’s took a more gutsy approach in this marketing campaign: They targeted their competitors.
-The simple phrase "Where's the beef?" was used to point out the lack of beef in their competitors' burgers -- and it quickly became a catch phrase that encapsulated all that was missing in their audience's lives.
+Wendy’s took a more gutsy approach in this marketing campaign: It targeted its competitors.
+The simple phrase "Where's the beef?" was used to point out the lack of beef in competitors' burgers -- and it quickly became a catchphrase that encapsulated all that was missing in their audience's lives.